Written by Terry Smith

 While the larger BBQ fish baskets are all well and good, they do ultimately have the same flaw.
 What I’m talking about is cooking times. let’s say you have 2 different types of fish and some vegetables in the large rack all at once, they’re not all going to cook at the same speed, so you’ll either end up burning something, undercooking something, or you have to open the BBQ fish basket to remove something, and that might cause some problems.

-A good solution to this, are single fish baskets like this one from ASAB.
-Because they are designed to hold a single piece of fish can have a narrow profile, you can have multiple baskets cooking at the same time, but remove, or flip them at different intervals, giving you more control of the cooking process.
+And with that highlighted I would definitely consider these.
+Because they are designed to hold a single piece of fish can have a narrow profile, you can have multiple baskets cooking at the same time, but remove, or flip them at different intervals, giving you more control of the cooking process – they are very easy to flip and the fish stays put in the basket no problem.
 As you can see I have two – and it’s from my years of testing and using these that I bring you this handy trick.
 Since I bought mine the handle appears to have changed – it might be worth hunting around for my handle style – let’s face it, as long as these are steel that you can eat from, they all come from a factory in the East:

 Plus two is cheaper than my top picks, I’ve had them for years, and know they last so yeah, win all around as long as you don’t mind the design.